Need Help? Give us a call.

 What exactly are those, again?

-These are the direct costs associated with producing or purchasing the products sold to a consumer.
+Costs of Goods Sold (COGS) are the direct costs associated with producing or purchasing the products sold to a consumer.
 For manufacturers, this includes the costs of materials and labor time required.
 For a retailer who doesn’t make their own products, this’ll simply be the purchase price of products gotten from a wholesaler or manufacturer.

 Let’s look at a few different examples of calculations for costs of goods sold: